Cantera/cantera-website/posts/GSoC_2019_Project_First_Evaluation.md

 ## Detail Page

-  In this page, users can either edit their files or hit "convert to YAML" button to convert files.
+In this page, users can either edit their files or hit the "convert to YAML" button to convert files.
 The editing function is still in development.
 Also, there is a "Back to mechanism list" link for users going back to list view.

 {{% thumbnail "/images/GSoC_2019_images/detail_page.png" alt="Detail Page" align="center" %}}